Texas grand jury does not indict policeman for fatal shooting of Mexican

 His death triggered rallies calling for the officer to face prosecution for a shooting that protesters said was racially motivated.
 Demonstrators likened Villalpando’s death to high-profile police killings of unarmed black men in Ferguson, Missouri, and in New York City.

+About a dozen people demonstrated peacefully outside the Grapevine police station on Monday evening, some carrying signs and chanting “Justice Now!” and “Fire Clark, a killer!”

+“We have to end police brutality,” said Hispanic community organizer Hector Flores.

-The video released by the Tarrant County District Attorney’s Office also showed Clark shouting profanities at Villalpando.
-At one point, Clark could be heard saying that Villalpando was trying to reach for something although video footage showed that Villalpando was standing still with his hands in the air.
+The dashcam video also showed Clark shouting profanities at Villalpando.
+At one point, Clark could be heard saying that Villalpando was trying to reach for something, although the footage showed he was standing still with his hands in the air.

-The Villalpando family is seeking a federal investigation of the shooting and plan to file a wrongful death lawsuit against Clark and the Grapevine Police Department, said the family’s attorney, Domingo Garcia.
+The Villalpando family is seeking a federal investigation and plan to file a wrongful death lawsuit against Clark and the Grapevine Police Department, the family’s attorney said.

-The grand jurors were given complete access to all the evidence in the case, including cell phone videos and the dashcam video from Clark’s vehicle, prosecutor Larry Moore, who led the state’s presentation, said.
+The grand jurors were given complete access to all the evidence in the case, including cell phone videos and the dashcam video from Clark’s vehicle, said prosecutor Larry Moore, who led the state’s presentation.

-Prosecutors made no recommendation to the grand jury, Moore added.
+Prosecutors made no recommendation to the grand jury, Moore said.
 The grand jury heard from 13 witnesses, including Clark.

 Grapevine Police said in a statement that Clark, who has been with the force for less than a year, “acted professionally and within law enforcement best practices.”